New Urban Mechanics summer fellowship

 Fellowship projects are as diverse as the fellows we have had.
 We’ve worked with traffic engineers, public health students, business and policy masters candidates, and sociology PhDs.
-If you have an interest in making Boston a healthy, thriving, innovative 21st-century City, this could be the place for you.
+If you agree Boston is a place where people can do good and change the world, this could be the fellowship for you.

 We created the Summer Fellowship Program to attract the next generation of leaders to careers in public service.
 Several members of the current Urban Mechanics team started as fellows.
-Our alumni can also be found in:
+Our alumni can also be found:

 Common questionsCommon questions

 While you are going through our application process, we are going through a project scoping process with internal partner departments.
 We work to match each fellow with a project that will make use of their skillsets while providing an opportunity to stretch and grow.
 We want to give you projects that are both interesting and challenging.
-We announce fellow and project matches during the first day of onboarding.
-We have explored having fellows pitch us a project in the past, and it is typically quite difficult to fit in a self-generated project alongside your assignment.
-Appropriately scoping an eight- (or nine-) week project is no small task!
-We're open to a conversation about a project you'd want to pitch to the City, and also want to be honest with you about the likelihood of success.
+We announce fellow and project matches about a week in advance of the start of the fellowship.

 Successful fellows have come from a wide variety of backgrounds, drawing on diverse and creative skillsets.
 We’ve worked with teachers and architects, public health students and public policy masters candidates, economics undergrads, and sociology PhDs.